GREAT220: Great Eastern's Short Term Endowment Plan 2019

-Great Eastern has yet again released their another short-term endowment plan this time for their 110th Birthday AGAIN – Great Eastern GREAT220.
+Great Eastern has yet AGAIN x2 release another short-term endowment plan – Great Eastern GREAT220.
 (Because they also had one in 2018)

-This is a disclaimer: We are not sponsored to do this.
-All opinions are our own, we just like to help you!
+Disclaimer: We are not sponsored.
+All opinions are our own, we just want to help you!

-Your Financial Advisor will say this time it is different.
-They are not wrong, it is 3 years this time instead of 5 years from GREAT 270.
-But how many of these short-term endowment plans would they like to release in a year?
+They aren’t wrong, it is 3 years this time instead of 5 years from GREAT 270.
+But seriously, how many of these short-term endowment plans would they like to release in a year?

 An Ever-Growing List of GREAT220’s Predecessors

 |GREAT 205||Sept 2017||3 years||2.05% p.a.|

 Note: Only GREAT220 is available from 7 May 2019, the rest are no longer available.

 Soon enough, they will be able to match Singapore Savings Bonds‘ (SSBs) rate of issuance.
 However, it is still debatable if their risk level is comparable to SSBs since the latter is government-backed.